 - As sole counsel, to draft particulars of claim for breach of contract on behalf of a major retailer.

 - As sole counsel, successfully resisting an application to re-instate a struck-out claim concerning a construction dispute.

 - Acting on behalf of a university, in defending a claim brought against it alleging breach of contract and misrepresentation.

 During pupillage, Gethin gained experience of a variety of matters, including:

-- A major ICC arbitration concerning payment disputes and variation claims.
+- A major ICC arbitration concerning payment disputes, delay and variation claims.